 Breast cancer remains the most common type of cancer among women in Singapore, accounting for at least 1 in every 4 reported cancer cases.
 The condition arises from abnormal growth of mutated cells in your breast tissues.

 The risk of developing breast cancer becomes higher as you age, and early diagnosis is critical in improving your chances of survival.
-When diagnosed in its early stages, breast cancer becomes easier to treat since more viable treatment options are available.
+When diagnosed in its early stages, breast cancer becomes easier to treat since more treatment options are available.

 Tests and procedures used to diagnose breast cancer include the following.